dolbeysystems/fusion-cac-web-docs/content/general-user-guide/fields-and-definitions/_index.md

 ## Category

-A category is a ‘Dolbey’ created field that is used to further specify a patient type, if applicable.
+A category is a "Dolbey" created field that is used to further specify a patient type, if applicable.
 At some sites, category might equal patient type while others may have a category that is comprised of multiple fields to create that category.
 For example, if you would like to report on how many charts a coder